-This section provides a preliminary assessment of biomass availability in AK.
-These estimates were taken from readily-available sources.
+This section provides a preliminary assessment of biomass availability in Alaska (AK).
+These estimates were taken from readily-available sources or updates from the technical work group.
 The source for each value indicated is provided in the notes section.
-Information on biomass availability is needed to assess the viability of the goals for policy option FAW-2, as well as any biomass related options considered in other TWGs (e.g., ESD and TLU).
+Information on biomass availability is needed to assess the viability of the goals for policy option FAW-2, as well as any biomass related options considered in other TWGs (e.g., Energy Supply and Demand (ESD) and Transportation and Land Use (TLU)).

 An assessment of biomass resources available to meet the feedstock requirements of the CCMAG policies is presented in Table 1 below.
 Except for the final four entries, the table presents a total potential availability of biomass in dry tons based on business as usual (BAU) in AK across the forestry, agriculture, and waste management sectors.
 The final four entries represent the values resulting from full implementation of FAW-1 and FAW-3, as mentioned in the notes column.
-Potential availability is defined as the amount available if the resource were managed according to its current demonstrated productive capacity; and social, ecological, administrative and technical constraints were managed to minimize their impact on utilization.1 For the purpose of defining a reference point, the stated potential assumes all constraints can be lifted and does not consider economic considerations limiting supply (e.g. distance to end user).
+For the purpose of defining a reference point, the stated potential assumes all constraints can be lifted and does not consider economic considerations limiting supply (e.g. distance to end user).